mclaeysb/mclaeysb.github.com/portfolio.md

 In 2012 I graduated as an engineer in Applied Physics.
 As a PhD student at the UGent department of Geography I studied deformations in historical maps and predictive models of pedestrian crowds.
 I was a GIS-officer and data-scientist at the NGO [IPIS](https://ipisresearch.be) making maps and helping researchers understand their data.
 At the workers cooperative [Coop IT Easy](https://coopiteasy.be) I made software for organisations in the social economy, as part of an awesome self-facilitating team.

+I'm inspired by writers and creators pusing for more open and human technology.
+I'm not as present online myself, but offline you might find me spreading the word about that cool user-funded markdown-based note-taking application, referencing a blog that shares some great bike-repair tutorials, or sharing about my clumsy and hacky life with a candy-bar phone.

 I'm a human being, too.
-Proud that I can contribute with some things, also struggling with many others.
-Just trying my best every day, to be kind, be helpful.
-And while this website is about me (and what I do for work), it's really about us, about nurturing the commons, about affirming the alternatives that already exist, about recognising who we are -- *that* we are, here and alive in this 'existence' thing.
+Proud that I can contribute with some things, also struggling with some others.
+Trying to be kind and helpful, and to give a place to the many other voices in me too.
+A person with quite some enthousiasm and belief in our ability to choose and learn and overcome, and moments where these seem further away.
+And while this website is about me (written for professional reasons - that was a whole exercise!), it's really about 'us', about how we are many and are one, about the power of connection, about recognising who we are -- *that* we are, here and alive in this 'existence' thing.

 <br>